qiita-spots/qp-fastp-minimap2/README.rst

-qp-fastp-minimap2 Qiita Plugin
+qp-fastp-bwamem Qiita Plugin
 ==============================

 |Build Status| |Coverage Status|

-`Qiita <https://github.com/biocore/qiita/>`__ (canonically pronounced *cheetah*) is an analysis environment for microbiome (and other "comparative -omics") datasets.
+`Qiita <https://github.com/qiita-spots/qiita/>`__ (canonically pronounced *cheetah*) is an analysis environment for microbiome (and other "comparative -omics") datasets.

-This package includes the qp-fastp-minimap2 Qiita plugin.
+This package includes the qp-fastp-bwamem Qiita plugin.

 How to test this package?
 -------------------------
-In order to test the qp-fastp-minimap2 package, a local installation of Qiita should be running in test mode on the address `https://localhost:21174`, with the default test database created in Qiita's test suite.
+In order to test the qp-fastp-bwamem package, a local installation of Qiita should be running in test mode on the address `https://localhost:21174`, with the default test database created in Qiita's test suite.
 Also, if Qiita is running with the default server SSL certificate,